Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 Choosing D is a <span style="font-style: italic;">dominant strategy</span>: a strategy that is always optimal for a player, regardless of what the other players do.

-Notes:

-No matter what Clyde does, D is always the best choice.
-So, they end up both defecting, resulting in 4 years each.
-It would be in their best interest to cooperate and not to say anything.
-This would minimize the total jail time for the two.
-However, both Bonnie and Clyde are rational utility maximizers.
-So, they end up in a situation where they not only fare worse _individually_ (4 instead of 2) but also _jointly_ (the total jail time is 8 years rather than 4 years).

 ---
 ## Prisoners' Dilemma IRL

 <ul>